 2018 included performances of Rachmaninov’s RHAPSODY ON A THEME OF PAGANINI with the GEELONG SYMPHONY ORCHESTRA, and a guest solo appearance in QUEENSLAND PERFORMING ARTS CENTRE‘s SONGS OF HOPE & HEALING charity concert in Brisbane.

-He returns to the GEELONG SYMPHONY ORCHESTRA, for the Grieg piano concerto in 2019.
+He returned to the GEELONG SYMPHONY ORCHESTRA, for the Grieg piano concerto in 2019.

 2020 will include a further duo-performance with David Helfgott at the MELBOURNE RECITAL HALL and a concerto tour with the MELBOURNE CHAMBER ORCHESTRA.

 © Weaver Artist Management 2020